Undergraduate Student Organizations

 Minority ILR Student Organization (MILRSO)

 The Minority ILR Student Organization (MILRSO) provides social, academic, and pre-professional support to its members.
-Open to all ILR students, MILRSO fosters cross-cultural friendships and dialogue.
-MILRSO also coordinates an annual symposium and workshops that address the experiences of people of color in the workplace, They maintain corporate and alumni contacts to aid in members' professional development.
+Open to all students, MILRSO facilitates a cross-cultural dialogue that addresses the experiences of underrepresented identities in the workplace.
+MILRSO maintains corporate and alumni contacts to aid members' professional development.
+MILRSO exists as a place for these communities to feel welcome and to feel supported.

 Phone: (607) 255-2223